preciousbata/EDA/README.md

-# EDA
-Repository for Exploratory Data Analysis
+# Repository for Exploratory Data Analysis
 # Projects
 * Health Insurance EDA

   This is an exploratory analysis on a health insurance
+  * Project Dataset: Kaggle

+  * data Scientist EDA

+  This is an exploratory analysis on a data scientist salary
   * Project Dataset: Kaggle